 Please don’t wait until it is too late to seek help, but, you don’t have to divorce your workaholic husband!

 Workaholism can sabotage your marriage.
 The riches of the world are appealing, no doubt.
 But, seeking a good work-life balance will benefit your family immensely.
 I have discussed the practical tips to take in coping with your workaholic husband if you have one.

 The workaholic husband must also strive to change their habits by spending less time working and more time with his wife.

-If these solutions are not successful in saving their marriage, I recommend you seek professional help.
+If these solutions do not save their marriage, I recommend you seek professional help.

 Are you in a relationship with a workaholic?
 Which of these tips will you implement in your marriage?